 At game ranches where there are guided game drives, you will usually find between two to three game drives each day.
-The first starts just before sunrise, the second takes place in the afternoon and the last later on in the evening, coming back to camp at nightfall.
+The first start just before sunrise, the second takes place in the afternoon and the last later on in the evening, coming back to camp at nightfall.
 In private reserves where night-drives are permitted, a guided safari might last long after dark.

 Game-drives after dark or at dawn are often a real highlight as you’re also likely to encounter a whole range of nocturnal species: leopard, porcupine, hyena and countless owl species, located by their glinting eyes and brought into sharp focus by high-powered spotlights.

-We would like to focus on safe driving advice where the safe driving is in the hands of the visitor.
+We would like to focus on safe driving advice where safe driving is in the hands of the visitor.
 We would like to provide the following recommendations:

 - You should only travel in a vehicle that is well serviced and roadworthy.

 - Prepare carefully – enquire from game rangers and management at the reserve about the roads and whether your vehicle will be capable of travelling on these roads.

 - Do not “test” the capabilities of your vehicle and avoid driving where you cannot see the surface of the road.

 - Before you embark on your safari, inform others where you will be travelling and when you could be expected to return.
 [It is best to drive in a convoy!]